-- Division expenditures increase by \$22,833, or 4 percent compared to the projected amount for Fiscal Year 2023. - Personnel costs are 85 percent of division expenditures. - Department FTEs remain unchanged. - Services and charges (\$68,790) are 11 percent of division expenditures and include expenses for telephone service, postage, advertising, and printing of the program brochure.
+Division expenditures increase by \$22,833, or 4 percent compared to the projected amount for Fiscal Year 2023.

+Department FTEs remain unchanged.

+Services and charges (\$68,790) are 11 percent of division expenditures and include expenses for telephone service, postage, advertising, and printing of the program brochure.
 Transaction costs for online registrations are the largest expense item in this category (\$36,000).